Free Shipping on all orders over $100

 Our sleeping ritual is part of our beautifying process.
 Skin is in contact with our pillow and sheets on an average of 7 hours a day, equating to 49 hours a week, (approximately 1/3 of our lives).
 Consequently, it is important to invest in good bedding, which will maximize our resting and rejuvenating experience.
 Click here to request a swatch sample of our silk.

 Yes.
 Since we use premium heavy-weight silk, it is strong enough to go in the washing machine.
 Use gentle detergent, hand or machine wash cold delicate.
 Hang dry or tumble dry low, for 10 minutes (maximum).
 SEE VIDEO ON CARE INSTRUCTIONS View Bed Sets.

 Every item is shipped same day or the next business day of payment.
 We ship with either UPS or expedited with Canada Post and you will receive a tracking number at the time the order is shipped.
-We do express shipping worldwide and same day shipping in Toronto upon special request, please call us at 01-647-351-5882 to make arrangements.
+We do express shipping worldwide and can accomodate same day delivery in Toronto and the GTA upon special request.
+Please email firstname.lastname@example.org or call 416-565-5699 to make these arrangements.

 We stand behind our products and if you are not 100% satisfied with your purchase and the item is unused, we offer an exchange or refund within 7 days of receipt of the product.

 In order to meet health regulations, returned products must be unused, unopened, unwashed and in the same new condition, it was sent in.